 The rent roll value is a number many Principals don’t know, and a task that is often hard to tackle if you don’t know where to start.
 We recently spoke on our blog (here) about some of the top considerations that Principals should look at if they’re thinking about selling their rent roll.
 Setting a date, getting your finances in order, and working out your T-A-M-I are all things that are important to cover before thinking about selling.
 However, calculating the rent roll value is arguably the most important metric.

 You’ll more than likely need some help from the experts in rent roll valuation (such as Real Estate Dynamics) after you determine your four critical numbers.
-However, if you can determine the below four number for your business, you’re over halfway there!
+However, if you can determine the below four numbers for your business, you’re over halfway there!
 Be prepared, you’re going to need to wake up the left side of your brain to help you deal with the numbers.

 We’ve partnered with RED to give us some top tips on how you can get the ball rolling.